nengoxx/ai-stuff/README.md

 The actual libraries(transformers, Exllama, llama.cpp, diffusers…) to run the models are integrated in these backend solutions, they also offer a simple frontend and an API to connect to from any frontend.
 There is a lot of documentation on how to run these projects, they are self sufficient for basic tasks and some have modules and extensions for extra functionality or an API server to connect to from any other source.
 There are also plenty of frontend solutions to connect to those API endpoints.

-**[Text Generation]**
+Note that most of this software can be run on google colab free tier, and there are several already configured colabs around the community.

+## Text Generation

 * [Llama.cpp](https://github.com/ggerganov/llama.cpp):
     * Single file solution for text inference with an API server and integrated UI, very easy to run as it’s just a single executable without the need of any install, can run fully on GPU or split between VRAM/RAM for when a model is too large to fit entirely on your GPU.
 * [Kobold.cpp](https://github.com/LostRuins/koboldcpp):
     * It’s an improved fork of llama.cpp, supposedly faster and with some extra functionalities.
 * [Oobabooga’s text-generation-ui](https://github.com/oobabooga/text-generation-webui):